uhmanoaslist/uhmanoaslist.github.io/index.md

 <img class="ui centered image" src="/images/meteor2.png">

-Then, cd into the master branch directory and get to the app folder and run this command to start teh app
+Then, cd into the master branch directory and get to the app folder and run this command to start the app

 <img class="ui centered image" src="/images/Meteor1.png">